bits2zbytes/HTML-web-pages/README.md

 # HTML-web-pages
-This repository contains HTML web pages that i created while learning it.
+This repository contains HTML web pages for a HTML website like thing which I made while learning HTML.